gertvermeersch/vat-guard-woocommerce/readme.txt

 * Admin settings interface

 == Upgrade Notice ==

+= 1.3.7 =
+Enhanced admin interface with comprehensive Help & Support tab, common questions, and better documentation access.
+Recommended for all users.

 = 1.3.6 =
 Minor admin interface improvement with better support and feedback links.
 Recommended for all users.